Updated February 2022

 What is to be gained by restricting use of the site in this way?
 There are a number of advantages:

 - first and foremost, perhaps, is the overall atmosphere it is possible to create in the absence of children, youngsters and teenagers – an atmosphere that is generally more tranquil, peaceful and quiet;

 - such a sleepy, cosy and tranquil environment might be welcome to the more mature caravanner in the same way that it might strike groups of teenagers or boisterous children as the last place to take a holiday;

 - sites for the exclusive use of adults, therefore, are likely to be smaller, more out of the way and set in mostly rural locations;

 - that is not to say that the owners of adults only caravan sites have a particular antipathy towards youngsters – indeed many such owners are likely to have children or grandchildren of their own – but there is a recognition that sometimes a break away from home without the young ones in tow might be especially relaxing;

 One company that specialises in providing caravan sites for the exclusive use of adults, for instance, reports that the majority of its visitors are parents, grandparents and other professionals who frequently have charge of children during the rest of the year and welcome the chance to enjoy a break in their absence from time to time.

-With some of these potential attractions in mind, therefore, let’s take a look at the wide network of adults only caravan sites dotted around the UK – and just a handful of those you might find across the Channel in Europe.
+With some of these potential attractions in mind, therefore, let’s take a look at the wide network of adults only caravan sites dotted around the UK.

 Think Cornwall and you might imagine the many thrills and spills of activity holidays on the sea or on land – precisely those attractions most likely to draw the younger crowd; think Devon or Dorset and a quieter, more sedate – not to say sleepy – image might be conjured up.